Stock Plans and Stock-Based Compensation

 Stock Plan Activity

-The following table presents the weighted-average assumptions the Company used in the Black-Scholes option-pricing model to derive the grant date fair values of stock options granted in each of the years presented along with the resulting estimated weighted-average grant date fair values per share:
+The following table presents the weighted-average assumptions the Company used with the Black-Scholes valuation model to derive the grant date fair value-based measurements of employee and director stock options and the resulting estimated weighted-average grant date fair-value-based measurements per share:

 The Company does not believe it can currently place reliance on its historical exercise and post-vesting termination activity to provide accurate data for estimating the expected term.
-Therefore, for stock option grants made during the years ended December 31, 2020 and 2019, the Company has elected to use the simplified method for estimating the expected term, which is an average of the contractual term of the options and its ordinary vesting period.
+Therefore, for stock option grants made during the years ended December 31, 2014 and 2013, the Company has opted to use the simplified method for estimating the expected term which is an average of the contractual term of the options and its ordinary vesting period.
 The expected term represents the period of time that options are expected to be outstanding.

 Risk-Free Interest Rate